proxy-studios/pandora/Documents/English/ReadMe.txt

 From time to time updates will be compiled into larger stand alone patch installer files.
 These can be downloaded outside of the game and run on a different machine so if your gaming PC does not have internet you can still update.
-These patches will be less frequently released but if you have any issues with the auto updater they are the backup plan to keep you updated.
+These patches will be less frequently released, but if you have any issues with the auto updater they are the backup plan to keep you updated.

 3	User Data